 In the case that the compilation process is being performed with a quantum computer (rather than a classical emulation of the process), one may wonder whether the user would be able to determine how successful the compilation has been.
 A reasonable measure is the fidelity between the input state $\ket{\text{in}}$ and its attempted reconstruction $\mathcal{B}^{-1} \mathcal{A} \ket{\text{in}}$, equivalent to that between $\mathcal{A}\ket{\text{in}}$ and $\mathcal{B}\ket{\text{in}}$.
-However the user may not be able to evaluate this directly.
+We report this measure from our simulations, however in the lab a user may not be able to evaluate this directly.
 Fortunately one can lower-bound the fidelity using the expected energy $\braket{H_{\text{rec}}}$ which is measurable (indeed the imaginary-time variational approach involves repeatedly estimating quantities of this kind).
 Since $\ket{\text{in}}$ is the ground state of $H_{\text{rec}}$ with energy $E_0$, and presuming that we `understand' our fictitious Hamiltonian $H_{\text{{\text rec}}}$ sufficiently to know its first excited state energy $E_1$, then

 where the $\min$ denotes `minimum observable value given that the fidelity is $F$'.
 It follows that

 Note that if, as in the example above, our fictitious Hamiltonian $H_{\text{rec}}$ has a gap $E_1 - E_0$ of unity then the accuracy with which we can bound $F$ simply depends on the shot noise in our estimate $\braket{H_\text{rec}}$.